2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 In this model, users pay fees only when they first join a pool, enabling them to participate in a multitude of remixes at no extra cost.
 New entrants pay the mining fees for remixers.

-With each additional coinjoin in which a piece participates, as well as its peers encountered in the past, the anonsets will grow exponentially.
-The aim is to take advantage of these free remixes, which, each time they occur, contribute to reinforcing the density of the anonsets associated with each piece mixed.
+With each additional coinjoin in which a UTXO participates, as well as its peers encountered in the past, the anonsets will grow exponentially.
+The aim is to take advantage of these free remixes, which, each time they occur, contribute to reinforcing the density of the anonsets associated with each UTXO mixed.

 ![BTC204](assets/fr/141.webp)